jradrion/TEFLoN/README.md

 ### Data prep
 Step 1a) If you have a reference TE annotation in BED format, use teflon_prep_w_anno.py to prepare your reference genome for mapping.

-NOTE: You must also manually create a file where each entry in the annotation has at least one label (idealy this label would indicate the family or order for each TE instance, but you can use any label you like.)
+NOTE: You must also manually create a file where each entry in the reference TE annotation corresponds at least one label (idealy this label would indicate the family or order for each TE instance, but you can use any label you like.)
-TEFLoN will cluster or split reads mapping to the locations specified in the annotation by their respective labels from this user created hierarchy file.
+TEFLoN will cluster or split reads mapping to the locations specified in the annotation by their respective labels from this user created TE hierarchy file.
-The first line of the file must include identifying headers and each ID/label must be separated by a tab.
+The first line of this file must include identifying headers (the header for column of individual TE instances must be "id", the other header labels can be anything and each column must be separated by a tab).
-A good example of what this hierarchy file should look like is provided in the sample files.
+A good example of what this TE hierarchy file should look like is provided in the sample files.

 ```
 usage: python /usr/local/teflon_prep_w_anno.py <required> [optional]
-    -wd <full path to working directory>
+    -wd [full path to working directory]
     -a <full path to reference TE annotation in BED format>
     -t <full path to user generated TE hierarchy>
     -g <full path to reference genome in fasta format>